BereshpolovaLab/Jitter/README.md

 The script is the implementation of timing jitter of neuronal spike trains.
 The result of this spike resampling method is corrected cross correlograms.
-The Monte Carlo method is usqed to approximate the probability distribution.
+The Monte Carlo method is used to approximate the probability distribution.